Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 Equipment:

-• Filter: Appropriate for tank size
+• Filter: Appropriate for your tank size — don’t under-filter

-• Water conditioner: Removes chlorine/chloramine
+• Water conditioner: Removes chlorine and chloramine from tap water

 Maintenance Schedule:

-• Daily: Feed fish, check temperature
+• Daily: Feed fish, check temperature, observe for anything unusual

-• Weekly: 25-30% water change, test water
+• Weekly: 25-30% water change, test water parameters

-• As needed: Algae cleaning, plant trimming
+• As needed: Algae cleaning, plant trimming, equipment checks

 The Nitrogen Cycle (Most Important Concept)

-4. Water changes remove nitrate
+4. Water changes remove accumulated nitrate

 Common Beginner Mistakes